Serbian Cup: Sponsorship

 In 2006, Serbian FA agreed the marketing rights with Carlsberg Srbija, previously known as Pivara Čelarevo, and the competition was named after its main brand Lav pivo.
 The Carlsberg affiliate signed a deal to support the Serbian Cup for four years.
 The company will take out a sum of €1,000,000 which will be divided in four for every year of competition.
 That means that the awards annual budget is going to be €250,000.
 Along with the rewards from endorsements the winner of the Serbian Cup gets a spot in the UEFA Europa League if they are not already qualified through Serbian SuperLiga.

-Cup winners
+Winners

 Note: The Serbian Cup has been derived from two defunct cup tournaments the first being the Yugoslav Cup and the other being the Serbia and Montenegro Cup.
 The 2006–07 season was the first one that Serbia has ever held as an independent football association.
 For a list of previous Serbian cup winners during those tournaments visit their respective pages.